 A face covering can be very simple and may be worn in enclosed spaces where social distancing isn’t possible.
 It just needs to cover your mouth and nose.
 It is not the same as a face mask, such as the surgical masks or respirators used by health and care workers.
 Similarly, face coverings are not the same as the PPE used to manage risks like dust and spray in an industrial context.
 Supplies of PPE, including face masks, must continue to be reserved for those who need them to protect against risks in their workplace, such as health and care workers, and those in industrial settings like those exposed to dust hazards.

-Wearing a face covering is optional and is not required by law, including in the workplace.
-If you choose to wear one, it is important to use face coverings properly and wash your hands before putting them on and taking them off.
+People are also encouraged to wear face coverings in enclosed public spaces where there are people they do not normally meet.
+If you choose to wear one, it is important to use face coverings properly and wash your hands before putting them on and before and after taking them off.